-On June 1, 2014, Defendant Rashawn Williams shot and killed Aaron Lowry outside the Lamplight Hookah Lounge on West Fourth Street in Williamsport Pennsylvania and then fled to High Point North Carolina.
-On June 6, 2014, when law enforcement officers attempted to apprehend the Defendant in High Point, the Defendant fled from an apartment and was pursued into a wooded area by a law enforcement canine, which bit the Defendant and caused some injuries to his face and left ankle that were treated at a local hospital.
-The Defendant was extradited back to Pennsylvania and charged with homicide, aggravated assault, possession of a firearm without a license, person not to possess a firearm, possession of an instrument of crime (firearm), simple assault, terroristic threats and flight to avoid apprehension or prosecution.
+On June 1, 2014, Appellant Rashawn Williams shot and killed Aaron Lowry outside the Lamplight Hookah Lounge on West Fourth Street in Williamsport Pennsylvania and then fled to High Point North Carolina.
+On June 6, 2014, when law enforcement officers attempted to apprehend the Appellant in High Point, he fled from an apartment and was pursued into a wooded area by a law enforcement canine, which bit him and caused some injuries to his face and left ankle that were treated at a local hospital.
+Appellant was extradited back to Pennsylvania and charged with homicide, aggravated assault, possession of a firearm without a license, person not to possess a firearm, possession of an instrument of crime (firearm), simple assault, terroristic threats, and flight to avoid apprehension or prosecution.

 A jury trial was held April 12-18, 2016.
-The jury convicted the Defendant of all the charges, including first degree murder.
+The jury convicted Appellant of all the charges, including first degree murder.
 On May 5, 2016, the court sentenced the Defendant to life in prison.

-On May 9, 2016, the Defendant filed his post sentence motion in which he challenged the sufficiency and weight of the evidence and asserted that the trial court made numerous erroneous evidentiary rulings.
+On May 9, 2016, Appellant filed a post sentence motion.
+Appellant challenged the sufficiency and weight of the evidence and asserted that the trial court made numerous erroneous evidentiary rulings.
+The court denied Appellant's post sentence motion on October 6, 2016, and issued an opinion explaining its reasoning on October 11, 2016.